 Once you have a team in place, you can begin to take steps toward designing a customized plan for your loved one that each team member can follow.
 You must work together to assess your loved one’s situation, identify their needs, set goals of care, match team members with caregiving tasks, and seek out elder care professionals and other resources before you can enact your plan.

 Completing each of these phases in their entirety will help you devise a sustainable and comprehensive plan of care for your loved one.
 Going through this process early on and regularly reevaluating your care plan is the best way to be a successful caregiver.

 To assist you with the care planning process, we have created a free guide for you and your family to use.

 Sample Care Plans and Inspiration

-“My brother-in-law’s only sources of recreation are books, his cats, and socialization with his caregivers and myself,” she explains.
-“He has help taking care of his cats’ needs, and he has my small dog over for ‘sleepovers’ fortnightly.
-This is great for motivating him to go outside into the garden area at his flat.”
+“My brother-in-law’s only sources of recreation are books, his cats, and socialization with his caregivers,” she explains.
+“I realized the benefit of allowing my small dog over for ‘sleepovers’ every few weeks.
+It gives my BIL something to look forward to and it's great for motivating him to go outside into the garden area at his flat.”